jefarmstrong/getfishie/_posts/2015-10-01-features-overlays.markdown

     - Satellite view of spot where fish was caught (with three levels of zoom)
     - Temperature, general weather condition, moon phase, wind speed, barometric pressure and more
     - Freeform text section to note anything else you want to remember
+    - Yes, look closely, "Ranger" is actually a shoe.
 ---
-Fishie keeps a log for you of every catch.
-You can view them by date, location, size or just view your favorite lunkers.<br/><br/>
+Fishie keeps a log for you of every catch, viewable by date or location.
-Sometimes knowning the conditions when you **didn't** catch anything can be just as important.
-Tap the **Skunk** button to capture that info.